 Volunteer Travel and Tourism in Myanmar

-Myanmar is the second largest country in Southeast Asia, bordered by Thailand, Laos, China, India and Bangladesh.
+Myanmar is the second largest country in Southeast Asia, bordered by Thailand and China.
 With its southern coastline on the Andaman Sea, just north of renowned Thai beauty spots like Phuket, Myanmar also has plenty of tropical islands and beaches to explore.

 Myanmar has a wealth of scenery and landmarks, and offers a glimpse into what Southeast Asia was like before it became a tourist hotspot.
 From the Buddhist temples at Bagan to the nature trails and floating villages of Inle Lake, the country offers many opportunities for exploration and adventure.
 The mix of culture, history and nature without hordes of tourists make this an alluring destination.

 It’s also become easier to travel on and explore the rest of Southeast Asia, and neighbouring Thailand is a short easy flight away.
 From here you could follow the well-trodden tourist trail through Thailand, or head for less developed Cambodia.